theasp/mini-ci/README.txt

   • `config': The configuration file for the job.
   • `tasks.d': Contains all the tasks that would be executed during a build of your repository
+  • `plugins.d': Contains any additional plugins to be used for this job.
   • `builds': The builds directory contains the output of each build of a job in numbered directories.
   • `workspace': The directory your repository is checked out into, and